Index News Docs Issues Source

 Custom protocols

-Chawan is protocol-agnostic.
-This means that the cha binary itself does not know much about the protocols listed above; instead, it loads these through a combination of local CGI, urimethodmap, and if conversion to HTML or plain text is necessary, mailcap (using x-htmloutput, x-ansioutput and copiousoutput).
+The cha binary itself does not know much about the protocols listed above; instead, it loads these through a combination of local CGI, urimethodmap, and if conversion to HTML or plain text is necessary, mailcap (using x-htmloutput, x-ansioutput and copiousoutput).

 urimethodmap can also be used to override default handlers for the protocols listed above.
 This is similar to how w3m allows you to override the default directory listing display, but much more powerful; this way, any library or program that can retrieve and output text through a certain protocol can be combined with Chawan.

-finger: cgi-bin:cha-finger
+finger: cgi-bin:finger

-Then, cha-finger uses these passed parts to construct an appropriate curl command that will retrieve the specified finger: URL; it prints the header ‘Content-Type: text/plain’ to the output, then an empty line, then the body of the retrieved resource.
+Then, finger uses these passed parts to construct an appropriate curl command that will retrieve the specified finger: URL; it prints the header ‘Content-Type: text/plain’ to the output, then an empty line, then the body of the retrieved resource.
 If an error is encountered, it prints a Cha-Control header with an error code and a specific error message instead.

 Adding a new protocol